a-alejo/PDF-to-Pandas/README.md

-Python program that can read PDF's and convert that information into a Pandas Dataframe to manipulate and analyze in Python
+A Python script that can read PDF's and convert that information into a Pandas Dataframe for manipulation and analysis